filecoin-project/filecoin-ffi/README.md

 #### Experimental CUDA build support

 An experimental 'gpu' option using CUDA can be used in the proofs library.
-This feature is disabled by default (opencl is the default).
-To enable building with the 'gpu' CUDA dependency, set `FFI_USE_CUDA=0` when building from source and do NOT set `FFI_USE_GPU`:
+This feature is disabled by default (opencl is the default, when `FFI_USE_GPU=1` is set.).
+To enable building with the 'gpu' CUDA dependency, set `FFI_USE_CUDA=1` when building from source.

 ```shell
 rm .install-filcrypto \